magicstep/magicstep.github.io/viatc/index.md

   You can run the script if you have Autohotkey installed.
 Download and install Autohotkey, it is powerful for many purposes.
   <a href="https://autohotkey.com">https://autohotkey.com</a>  <br>

-  To get the script download zip file from
+  To get the latest script download zip file from
   <a href="https://github.com/magicstep/ViATc-English/archive/master.zip">https://github.com/magicstep/ViATc-English/archive/master.zip</a>,
   extract and you wil see the ahk script.
 To run it double-click viatc-0.5.5en.ahk
 <br>